-Employing a professional proofreader is always the best option when it comes to adding that final high-class sheen to your work.
-But (reality being what it is) if you’re short on time or money, dealing with a complex piece of work, or have perhaps been thinking of becoming a freelance proofreader for extra income, doing it yourself could be a good place to start.
+Employing a professional to do your proofreading for you is always the best option when it comes to putting that final high-class sheen to your work.
+But (reality being what it is) if you’re short on time or money, dealing with a complex piece of work, or have perhaps been thinking of becoming a freelance proofreader for extra income, doing your proofreading yourself could be a good place to start.

 To help you come out on top more often than not, and avoid some common proofreading pitfalls, give these precision-boosting techniques a try when evaluating your work.